 This is what researchers believe is happening with bipolar, that patterns of unusual behaviors are caused by unusual quantities of these chemical signallers altering the overall behavior of the brain, and therefore the individual.

-While the chemical imbalances argument is relatively convincing, there is the added dimension of the basic underlying wiring of the brains of bipolar sufferers being different.
-This means that their brains respond in a different manner to the same stimuli as an average brain.
+While the chemical imbalances argument is relatively convincing, there is the added dimension of the necessary underlying wiring of the brains of bipolar sufferers being different.
+This means that their brains respond differently to the same stimuli as an average brain.
 A difference in the wiring of the neurons in certain parts of the brain, alongside a broad chemical difference, gives more of a complete picture of how bipolar can manifest itself from brain conditions.

-There is no single gene that causes bipolar, but as it is a condition of the body, it will have a genetic basis.
-Whether this is a set of genes responding to an infection (a possibility) and resulting in the differences that characterize bipolar, or whether certain genes in certain combinations and in certain conditions result in bipolar conditions, the basis has to have a genetic element.
+No single gene causes bipolar, but as it is a condition of the body, it will have a genetic basis.
+Whether this is a set of genes responding to an infection (a possibility) and resulting in the differences that characterize bipolar, or whether specific genes in certain combinations and in certain conditions result in bipolar conditions, the basis has to have a genetic element.
 What they are is not currently understood.
 With 20,000 genes and 90+ billion neurons, each with an average of 10,000 connections, drawing any conclusions about genetic causes of brain physiology is extremely difficult.

-While these drugs can reduce the severity of a manic episode and the potential accompanying psychosis, when taken for a short or extended period of time, these drugs (especially lithium) have extremely serious side effects that can have even fatal consequences.
+While these drugs can reduce the severity of a manic episode and the potential accompanying psychosis, when taken for a short or extended period, these drugs (especially lithium) have severe side effects that can have even fatal consequences.

-A great deal of the great art, music, literature, and science has been produced by people with a bipolar disorder, and for some the creative phase of their condition is invaluable.
-Most people with a bipolar disorder won’t achieve fame or fortune, but the richness the condition can bring, as well as the unique perspective, meaning they can lead at least an interesting life.
+People with a bipolar disorder have produced a great deal of the great art, music, literature, and science, and for some the creative phase of their condition is invaluable.
+Most people with a bipolar disorder won’t achieve fame or fortune, but the richness the condition can bring, as well as the unique perspective, meaning they can lead at least an exciting life.
 That’s as good as it can get for many.